eddyluursema/modeltrain/ArduinoCourse/ArduinoCoursePart2/README.md

 Dimming a LED is done through pulse width modulation.
 At a speed invisible for the human eye the LED is switched on during a certain period and off.
 The ratio on-off will give the impression that the LED is dimmed.

 This example has one LED.
 Experiment with the values of HIGHTIME and LOWTIME.
 The sum of HIGHTIME and LOWTIME is the PWM cycle period.
 In the example this is 20 msec so the LED will flicker at 50 Hz.
 Lower frequencies are irritating to the eye.
 Setting the brightness to 1 msec on and 19 msec off is still visible.
-Flickering at 50 Hz can be made visible in two ways: turn your head fast while lokking at the LED and using the camera of a mobile phone.
+Flickering at 50 Hz can be made visible in two ways: turn your head fast while looking at the LED and using the camera of a mobile phone.

 **09_BrightnessStart.ino**